varya/varya.github.com/_posts/en/issues/2013-06-28-javascript-component-solutions.md

    component.

 ## A few ways to matchmake
-Thus, the so-called "linking" describes that a piece of JavaScript matches a special piece of HTML.
-This can be done differently.
+Thus, the so-called "linking" joins designated piece of JavaScript to its corresponding piece of HTML.
+This can be done in different ways.

 ### Linking with events attributes.
 The old school way.
-Since in most cases running JavaScript is a reaction to some events firing, there is a natural way to declare in HTML what the reaction should be.
-These are the [intrinsic events attributes](http://www.w3.org/TR/html401/interact/scripts.html#events).
+Since, in most cases running JavaScript is a reaction to some events firing, there is an obvious way to declare in HTML what the reaction should be.
+These are the [intrinsic event attributes](http://www.w3.org/TR/html401/interact/scripts.html#events).

 For example, if you need a hidden `<div>` with an authorization form to be shown